Table of Contents

 - Cerebral venous sinus thrombosis

-Symptoms of subarachnoid haemorrhage
+Symptoms of subarachnoid hemorrhage

-Diagnosis of subarachnoid haemorrhage
+Diagnosis of subarachnoid hemorrhage

-Treatment of subarachnoid haemorrhage
+Treatment of subarachnoid hemorrhage

 Summary of the Differences

 |Bleeding location||Type of bleeding||Primary cause||Morphology based on CT scan|

 |Epidural hemorrhage||Between the skullcap and the dura mater||Arterial||Traumatic||Lentiform, bi-convex|